xyluz/xyluz/README.md

 Nice to meet you!

-I am Seyi Onifade (AMBCS), a software developer.
+I am Seyi Onifade, a software developer.
 I write PHP, JavaScript, Python and do some devOps and Frontend.

 I’m currently working on [zuriboard.com](https://zuriboard.com) (a multitenant LMS currently being used by over 10,000 people across 3 organizations - not commercially available yet).